yanisounas/MicroFramework/README.md

 Controllers
 ------------
 Next you need to create a new controller in app/Controller.

-I'll call mine "HomeController".
+I'll call mine "HomeController":

     .
     ├── app